RefugeRestrooms/refugerestrooms-android/README.md

 - [ ] Add list view to Drawer menu like in the original app w\ BathroomSpecsViewUpdater, DetailViewActivity (files in older commits)
   - [ ] Feature to save bathrooms for offline use
 - [x] Detailed info window
   - [ ] Allow users to rate and report bathrooms
+- [ ] Re-style map pin custom info window
 - [ ] Indicate red markers vs blue markers for accessibility
 - [ ] Settings Menu
   - [ ] Add option to turn of navigation so that the blue line doesn't appear on map.